hermangroup/docs/masternodes/setup-win-cdmn.rst

 - ``Masternode private key``: This is the result of your masternode genkey command earlier, also the same as configured in the Historia.conf file
 - ``Transaction hash``: The txid we just identified using masternode outputs
 - ``Index``: The index we just identified using masternode outputs
 - ``IPv6 Address``: The public IPv6 address required for Content Distribution Masternode.
-Set to 0 for Voting Masternode.
+Set this to the IPv6 address of your VPS.
 - ``IPFS Peer ID``: The public IPFS peer id of your IPFS daemon required for Content Distribution Masternode.
-Set to 0 for Voting Masternode.
+Set this to you IPFS peer id you get after setting up IPFS.
 You get this from :ref:`Setup IPFS <ipfs-setup>`.

 Content Distribution Masternode - Collateral 5000
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^